hovig/web3-fabric-voting-dapp/README.md

    3.4.
 Placeholder of all interactions<br>

 What you will learn:<br>
   .
-Setup/install a decentralized app with: Fabric, Chaincode EVM and Ethereum<br>
+Setup/install a decentralized app with: Fabric, Chaincode EVM and Fab3<br>
 	.
 Writing, deploying and compiling Solidity smart contracts<br>
 	.
 Vote and display the polls on a simple web page